How to Live Stream on Zoom with a Professional Video Platform

 3. Set Up Your Meeting

 Next, navigate to “Meetings” in your Zoom account, and click “Schedule New Meeting.”
-Click “Save,” and you’ll be presented with advanced options.
-Click “Live Streaming” then select “configure live stream settings.”This screen will appear:
+Click “Save,” and you’ll see the advanced options.
+Click “Live Streaming,” then select “configure live stream settings.”

 4. Start Streaming

 Once you’ve connected your Dacast and Zoom accounts, it is time to start streaming.
-Start your stream on Dacast first by toggling “Live Stream Online” to “On.”
-You can do so under the “General” tab on the live stream that you created on Dacast.
+Start your stream on Dacast by toggling “Live Stream Online” to “On.”
+You can do so under the “General” tab on the live stream you created on Dacast.

 Additional Information

-Please note that even though Dacast is a white-label service, broadcasters must have a Business, Enterprise, or Education Zoom subscription to remove or change the Zoom logo from a broadcast.
+Even though Dacast is a white-label service, broadcasters must have a Business, Enterprise, or Education Zoom subscription to remove or change the Zoom logo from a broadcast.

 Check out our complete guide to the Dacast Zoom integration for additional details.